ayucd/Neuromatch2021/README.md

 **Scientific Question:** We wanted to answer the following questions:
 * Are these 3 regions functionally connected to each other?
-* How does their activity differ in a decision-making task (like gambling) from the resting-state?
+* How do their activities differ in a decision-making task (like gambling) from the resting-state?

 **Presumption:** The participants in the dataset are healthy, neurotypical individuals with no form of addiction towards gambling.